 The department offers programs leading to the Master of Science and the Doctor of Philosophy degrees with a major in electrical and computer engineering.
 These programs prepare students for careers in research and development in such areas as biomedical engineering; circuit design, VLSI, & CAD; communication systems; computer networks, distributed computing, & computer architecture; computer vision & robotic systems, control systems; digital signal & image processing; electromagnetics, microwave, & antennas; microelectronic devices & processing; microelectronic packaging & interconnects; optics; remote sensing & telemetering; and software, simulation & information systems.
 For the ECE MS On Line program: http://online.engineering.arizona.edu/online-programs/electrical-computer-engineering/master-of-science-in-electrical-and-computer-engineering

 ECE offers master's and PhD programs in electrical and computer engineering.
-PhD degrees are research-based and master's are project-based.
+PhD degrees are coursework and research-based and master's is thesis and non thesis.

 The University of Arizona ranks among the top 20 public research institutions in the country.